Horatio Hornblower: Early career

 Hornblower's early exploits are many and varied.
-He joins the Royal Navy as a midshipman where he is bullied and tries to resolve the matter with a duel.
+He joins the Royal Navy as a midshipman, where he is bullied and tries to resolve the matter by forcing a duel with his tormentor.
 He is then transferred to HMS Indefatigable under Edward Pellew and distinguishes himself.
-He fends off fire ships which interrupt his (failed) first examination for promotion to lieutenant.
+He fends off fire ships, which interrupt his (failed) first examination for promotion to lieutenant.
 He is given command of the sloop Le Rêve while still only an acting lieutenant; the vessel blunders into a Spanish fleet in the fog, resulting in Hornblower's capture and imprisonment in Ferrol.
 During his captivity, he acquires a fluent knowledge of both Galician and Spanish, and is finally confirmed as a commissioned lieutenant.
-He leads a daring rescue of Spanish crewmen from a shipwreck during a storm, which leads to his being picked up by a British warship patrolling offshore; but since he had given his Spanish captors his parole that he would not escape, he insists upon being returned to captivity.
+He leads a daring rescue of Spanish crewmen from a shipwreck during a storm, which leads to his being picked up by a British warship patrolling offshore; since he had given his Spanish captors his parole that he would not escape, though, he insists upon being returned to captivity.
 The Spanish release him for his bravery.

 As a junior lieutenant, he serves in HMS Renown under Captain Sawyer, whose bouts of paranoia on a mission to the Caribbean strain discipline to breaking point.
-It is on this voyage that he begins his long friendship with William Bush, at the time his senior in rank.
+On this voyage, he begins his long friendship with William Bush, at the time his senior in rank.
 Due to his exploits, Hornblower is made commander, but his promotion is not confirmed when he returns to England following the Peace of Amiens.
-This causes him great financial distress: he has to repay the difference between a commander's pay and a lieutenant's from his meagre half-pay.
+This causes him great financial distress; he has to repay the difference between a commander's pay and a lieutenant's from his meagre half-pay.
 He uses his skill at whist to supplement his income, playing for money with admirals and other distinguished men in an officers' club.

 HMS Hotspur

 In 1803, renewed hostilities against France seem imminent, and Hornblower is confirmed in the rank of commander, and appointed captain of the sloop-of-war HMS Hotspur.
 Before sailing, he marries Maria, the daughter of his landlady, despite his doubts about the match.
-Maria dotes upon the irritable Hornblower in ways that he finds vexing; she annoys him both with her ignorance and hero-worship of him.
+Maria dotes upon the irritable Hornblower in ways that he finds vexing; she annoys him with both her ignorance and hero-worship of him.
 However, he warms to her over the course of several books and becomes a good (though not perfect) husband to her and father to their two children, Horatio and Maria.

 After gruelling service during the blockade of Brest aboard Hotspur, he is promised a promotion to post captain by Commander-in-Chief William Cornwallis and is recalled to England.
-He meets the Secretary of the Admiralty and the rank is conferred when Hornblower agrees to take part in a dangerous mission he himself has suggested: delivering forged letters to Admiral Villeneuve that lead the French fleet to sortie, leading to the British victory at Trafalgar.
+He meets the Secretary of the Admiralty and the rank is conferred when Hornblower agrees to take part in a dangerous mission he himself has suggested—delivering forged letters to Admiral Villeneuve that lead the French fleet to sortie, leading to the British victory at Trafalgar.